Trodek/TroEngine/README.md

 Basic 3D Engine based on OpenGL 2.1

 ## Current State:
-Currently the engine is a geometry viewer.
-This means that the engine is capable of loading FBX files and PNG texture images.
+Currently the engine is a base to buid more complex systems.
+This means that the engine is capable of loading FBX files and PNG texture images, create gameobjects structure and save scenes.
 If the FBX file contains the path of the texture it will be loaded automatically.
 That way, the engine may be able to load other texture formats.
-The engine accepts one diffuse texture and as many meshes as the fbx files contain.

 ## Usage
 To use the engine, drag and drop your files inside, the rest is handled for you.